don't judge a book...

 As he recounted the story of their meeting, my mind kicked in and I asked him "Do you think it's a coincidence that she's been deemed overweight all her life and only lost her excess weight after her abusive mother passed away?"
 He looked at me blankly for a while not able to join the dots until I reminded him that many people put on weight to protect themselves from abuse etc.

 Do you think that, going forward, my friend will stop judging people he deems to be overweight as a result of this experience and insight?
 Maybe... but maybe not - ingrained thoughts and beliefs don't usually change overnight.
-They're like a mental habit and it takes time and dedication to turn around a habit into something positive.
+They're like a mental habit and it takes time and dedication to turn a bad habit or negative pattern of behaviour into something positive.

-But here's the reason I chose to share this with you today.
+Here's the reason I chose to share this with you today.
 We live in a day when people are very quick to judge and stereotype others.
-It may be due to their appearance, due to their skin colour, due to their religious beliefs, due to the country they were born or live in, due to their accent, due to their sexual orientation, due to their wealth, due to their education level... there are numerous reasons.
+It may be due to their appearance, due to their skin colour, due to their religious beliefs, due to the country they were born or live in, due to their accent, due to their sexual orientation, due to their wealth (or lack thereof), due to their education level... there are numerous reasons.

 And we make those judgements based on whether something about the person makes us feel comfortable or not, whether their attributes fit into our list of how to live and be in life.